-Our Lab is devoted to develop molecular theories to describe chemical phenomena based on quantum chemistry and statistical mechanics.
-The current research activities cover understanding of various chemical processes including chemical reactions, chemical dynamics, and molecular properties, especially focusing on a molecule and a molecular assembly in condensed phases.
+In our laboratory we are concentrating on developing molecular theory to describe chemical phenomena based on quantum chemistry and statistical mechanics.
+Current research activities cover the understanding of chemical reactions, chemical dynamics and molecular properties of various chemical processes, especially in the condensed phase.